-Kuchar starts Hawaii vacation with a victory
+Matt Kuchar starts Hawaii vacation with a victory

 - Sports on TV & radio: Local listings for Seattle games and events

-Just like that, his lead was three shots, making for a pleasant walk up the par-5 18th.
+“I’m feeling a little let down right now,” Putnam said after closing with a 68.
+“I’m sure when I think about it … a lot of good things have happened.
+Just needed to make some better swings.
+Kuch was making birdies and played great coming down the stretch.
+I just couldn’t keep up with him.”

+Putnam, who won the Barracuda Championship last summer and was runner-up to Dustin Johnson at the FedEx St. Jude Classic, moves into the top 50 in the world for the first time in his career at No. 45.

-Kuchar became the first multiple winner on the PGA Tour this season, having ended a drought of more than four years when he captured the Mayakoba Classic in Mexico last November.
-It was only the second time in his career Kuchar has won twice in the same season.
+It was only the second time Kuchar has won twice in the same season.
 He won the Match Play Championship and the Memorial in 2013.

 Now, he has the meat of the season in front of him.

 “I want to see how great this year can be,” Kuchar said.